Little York Lake

 General Fishing Information

 Little York Lake has a two-story fishery with both cold and warm water gamefish present.
 Rainbow and brown trout make up the cold water fishery and can be caught in the spring by trolling or casting with small spoons and spinners.
 Trout can also be caught in the spring by fishing live bait under bobbers.
 During the warm summer months trout can be found suspended in the deep cold water in the middle of the lake.
 Largemouth bass can be found around the shoreline in the available weed cover.
 There are some quality sized, 20 inch bass, caught each year out of the lake.
 Good baits are rubber worms, tube baits, topwater baits, lipless crankbaits and live minnows.
 Chain pickerel can also be caught in the same areas and on the same baits as the bass.
-Bluegill, pumpkinseeds, black crappie, yellow perch, brown bullhead and rock bass are also found in the lake.
-Fishing along the weed edges with worms or small jigs will work for all of these.
-Common carp are also plentiful in the lake and can be caught on corn, dough balls or worms.
+For panfish, try fishing along the weed edges with worms or small jigs.
+Common carp are plentiful in the lake and can be caught on corn, dough balls or worms.